fleetdm/fleet/docs/Get started/why-fleet.md

 <!-- - Great contributions are motivated by real-world use cases or learning.
 - Some of the most valuable contributions might not touch any code at all.
-- Small, iterative, simple (boring) changes are the easiest to merge. -->

 ## What's next?